catie-aq/zephyr_zest-adapter-click/README.md

 Zest_Adapter_Click board support for Zephyr OS.

 ## Usage
-This board enables the following sensors:
-- List Zest_Adapter_Click sensors here

-:bulb: Sensors' drivers should also be added to your workspace:
-- List Zephyr OS drivers here
+This board can be used to connect [Click Boards](https://www.mikroe.com/click) on 6TRON.

+Shield name: `Zest Adapter Click`